-Over the past six months McAfee’s Advanced Threat Research team undertaken a forensic examination of a new dangerous form of ransomware called Sodinokibi, publishing four blogs that provide insight into the group’s organisational structure and accounting models.
+Over the past six months, McAfee’s Advanced Threat Research team has undertaken a forensic examination of a new dangerous form of ransomware called Sodinokibi, publishing four blogs that provide insight into the group’s organisational structure and accounting models.

-Sodinokibi malware ( also known as REvil) first emerged in April 2019.
-Its goal, like other ransomware families, is to encrypt the victims’ files and then request a payment in return for a decryption tool from the authors or affiliates to decrypt them.
+Sodinokibi malware, also known as REvil, first emerged in April 2019.
+Its goal, like other ransomware families, is to encrypt the victims’ files and then request a payment in return for a decryption tool from the attackers to decrypt them.

-“The emergence of ReVIL or Sodinokibi has led to a new form of ransomware taking over and what we have seen is actually this is not brand new.
-What we see and what we suspect is the individuals behind Sodinokibi have very close ties to, or in some way shape or form were very closely related to this older form of ransomware, GrandCrab,” said Samani.
+“The emergence of REvil or Sodinokibi has led to a new form of ransomware taking over and what we have seen is actually this is not brand new.
+What we see and what we suspect is the individuals behind Sodinokibi have very close ties to, or in some way shape or form were very closely related to this older form of ransomware, GandCrab,” said Samani.

-McAfee describes both GrandCrab and Sodinokibi as Ransomware-as-a-Service (RaaS), where ransomware can be sold to other criminals to attack IT systems.
+McAfee describes both GandCrab and Sodinokibi as Ransomware-as-a-Service (RaaS), where ransomware can be sold to other criminals to attack IT systems.